openmc-dev/openmc/docs/source/usersguide/basics.rst

 might be sufficient.
 For anything more complicated (plotting results, finding a subset of results, etc.), you will likely find it easier to work with the statepoint file directly using the :class:`openmc.StatePoint` class.
-For more details on working with statepoints, see FIXME.
+For more details on working with statepoints, see :ref:`usersguide_statepoint`.

 --------------
 Physical Units